Teaching method: Medieval education

 Comenius, in Bohemia, wanted all children to learn.
 In his The World in Pictures, he created an illustrated textbook of things children would be familiar with in everyday life and used it to teach children.
 Rabelais described how the student Gargantua learned about the world, and what is in it.

 Much later, Jean-Jacques Rousseau in his Emile, presented methodology to teach children the elements of science and other subjects.
 During Napoleonic warfare, the teaching methodology of Johann Heinrich Pestalozzi of Switzerland enabled refugee children, of a class believed to be unteachable, to learn.
 He described this in his account of an educational experiment at Stanz.

 19th century

 The Prussian education system was a system of mandatory education dating to the early 19th century.
 Parts of the Prussian education system have served as models for the education systems in a number of other countries, including Japan and the United States.
 The Prussian model required classroom management skills to be incorporated into the teaching process.

 The University of Oxford and the University of Cambridge in England developed their distinctive method of teaching, the tutorial system, in the 19th century.
 This involves very small groups, from one to three students, meeting on a regular basis with tutors (originally college fellows, and now also doctoral students and post-docs) to discuss and debate pre-prepared work (either essays or problems).
 This is the central teaching method of these universities in both arts and science subjects, and has been compared to the Socratic method.

+Experimental pedagogy

+Experimental pedagogy is a pedagogical trend that appeared at the end of the 19th and the beginning of the 20th century, whose task was to introduce, in addition to observation, the experimental method into the study of teaching.
+This field of study employs scientific methods to investigate teaching and learning, aiming to improve educational practices by testing different approaches and measuring their effectiveness.

+The main credit for the constitution of experimental pedagogy as a special direction and the development of its theoretical foundations belongs to two German pedagogues, Ernst Meumann and Wilhelm August Lay, who are also considered the founders of experimental pedagogy.
+There are also Alfred Binet and Théodore Simon in France, Joseph Mayer Rice, Edward Thorndike and G. Stanley Hall in America, Édouard Claparède and Robert Dottrens in Switzerland, Alexander Petrovich Nechaev in Russia, etc.

+Key characteristics of experimental pedagogy include being evidence-based, rigorous in study design, and oriented towards improvement.
+The field investigates the effectiveness of various teaching methods, the impact of instructional materials, and factors influencing student learning.

+Experimental pedagogy has the potential to significantly impact education by offering evidence-based support for effective practices.
+Examples of its application include studies on the use of technology in the classroom, the influence of different teaching methods on student motivation, and the examination of factors affecting student achievement.

+Examples of experimental pedagogy in educational action include: